andydansby/z88dk_struct_experiment/README.md

 Looking to optimize routines.
 Suggestions are welcome.

-Jokingly named "Worst Game Ever"
+Jokingly named "Most Boring Game Ever"

 feel free to use anything here.